The following is a list of Frequently Asked Questions about Licensure by Endorsement for RN / LPN applicants.

 - Completed an Arizona Board approved refresher course in the past 5 years.
 OR

 LPN applicants hold a Diploma or Certificate from an approved program.
-View the list of RN / LPN exceptions.
+View the list of RN / LPN exceptions on the Apply for a License page.

 - Have Board approval for applicants under investigation.